We are excited to announce the completion of renovations and reopening of our visitor Center!

-The renovation project includes the expansion of the building’s main entrance, and the installation of automatic front doors that will comply with ADA standards for accessible design.
+The renovation project included the expansion of the building’s main entrance, and the installation of automatic front doors that will comply with ADA standards for accessible design.
 The entrance will also be more stroller friendly, making it easier for families to navigate the building.

 Visitor Center Plaza Expansion